-5.3 Calculating the Determining Primary Effect N2O Emission Reductions for N Rate Reduction Projects in Corn Crops
+5.3 Determining Primary Effect N2O Emission Reductions

-5.4 This section provides the calculation method for primary effect N2O emission reductions for N rate reduction projects in corn crops in the North Central Region of the United States.
+This section provides the calculation method for primary effect N2O emission reductions for N rate reduction projects in corn crops in the North Central Region of the United States.

-5.4.15.3.1 Calculating Baseline and Project Direct N2O Emissions from Soils64 (SSR 1)
+Baseline and Project Direct N2O Emissions from Soils (SSR 1) 5.3.1

-The baseline direct N_2O emissions are calculated based onusing the baseline N rate and the MSU-EPRI Tier 2 emissions factor developed for the project activity "(N rate reduction")
+The baseline direct N2O emissions are calculated using the baseline N rate and the MSU-EPRI Tier 2 emission factor developed for the project activity (N rate reduction) in corn cropping systems in the North Central Region of the U.S. 55 See Equation 5.9 below.